pressbooks/reusable-workflows/README.md

 ### Reusable workflows list

-* update-translations.yml
+* update-pot.yml

-This reusable workflow automatically updates translation files (.pot and .mo) whenever relevant files change in a pull request and opens a PR with the changes.
+This reusable workflow automatically updates translation files (.pot) whenever relevant files change in a pull request and opens a PR with the changes.

+* update-mo.yml

+This reusable workflow automatically updates translation files (.mo) whenever relevant .po files change in a pull request and amends the commit with .mo files.

 * npm-build.yml